bnnyng/garden/content/literature-notes/@2024wuGroup.md

 # Further reading

 - [[@2021gweonInferential]]: Overview of **inferential social learning**, which studies social learning and teaching “through a common theoretical lens.”
+- [[@2021henrichOrigins]]: Overview of evolutionary mechanisms for developing human **cumulative culture**.
+- [[@2000fiskeComplementarity]]: Introduces **complementarity theory**, which posits that “human social coordination is the product of structured psychological proclivities linked to corresponding cultural paradigms.”
+- [[@2021wuToo]]: Demonstrates that [[Theory-of-mind|theory-of-mind]] facilitates complementarity by showing that social inferences made via [[Inverse planning and Bayesian theory-of-mind|Bayesian theory-of-mind]] allow groups to “distribute specialized roles and collaboratively solve tasks with many interlocking parts and dependencies” (1042).